tomcam/guten1.github.io/tutorial.md

 * How to use a plain text editor
 * How to start and stop the terminal program for your operating system
 * How to perform simple command-line operations such as copying and deleting files
+* How the path specification for executable files works in your operating system

 ## What you don't need to know before running this tutorial